tasmota/docs/Upgrading.md

 The following table lists all relevant firmware versions and a direct link to their minimal build.
 Remember that you **must take each individual step** between the device firmeware version and the latest available.

+As a safeguard perform "Backup Configuration" before installing a new version.
+If settings are lost "Restore Configuration" should bring them back.

 | Project Name | Release | Direct Download |
 |-|-|-|
 | Sonoff-Tasmota | [v3.9.22](https://github.com/arendst/Tasmota/releases/tag/v3.9.22) | [`firmware.bin`](https://github.com/arendst/Tasmota/releases/download/v3.9.22/firmware.bin) |